grafana/grafana/packages/grafana-eslint-rules/README.md

 Check if border-radius theme tokens are used.

-To improve the consistensy accross Grafana we encourage devs to use tokens instead of custom values.
+To improve the consistency across Grafana we encourage devs to use tokens instead of custom values.
 In this case, we want the `borderRadius` to use the appropiate token such as `theme.shape.borderRadius()` or `theme.shape.radius.circle`.